 to set standards and not to conform to them

 The Camera Club of Johannesburg has been in existence since 1935, celebrating its 80th anniversary during 2015.
 Over this time the club has built itself a reputation for being "different" in that it encourages photographers to treat photography as an “art form” as opposed to merely taking good pictures.
 Affectionately known as CCJ the club is an affiliated member of the Photographic Society of South Africa (PSSA).
 The Club Information Brochure in PDF format can be downloaded here.
 The club comprises a Projected Images Section and a Print Section.
 The Viewfinder, a newsletter containing interesting articles and information, is circulated to members monthly.
 Currently all meetings are held at 7:30pm in the hall at King Edward Vll School in Upper Houghton.
 For directions click on the Find/Contact Us tab.

 Whether you are a beginner, an advanced photographer, or merely curious there is a place for you in our club and you are most welcome to attend our meetings.
-For meeting dates click on the Buttons below.
+For meeting dates click on the links below.

 The Projected Images Section meets at 7:30pm on the first and third Monday of each month (unless rescheduled due to public or religious holidays).
-A schedule of the 2019 meeting dates can be or can be found under the Programme Tab.
+A schedule of the 2019 meeting dates can be downloaded here or can be found under the Programme Tab.
 CCJ has strict requirements regarding the formatting and submission of digital images for the projected images meetings.
 See the (also available under the Club Documents tab) for details.